 Some entities are dedicated to closely studying companies to audit them.
 They analyze different aspects, such as their contribution to society and the environment, and then publish a ranking.
 The higher a company is on these lists, the greater its commitment to these causes.

 In short, they are indexes that show investors the organizations with the best practices in the market.
 They give them a score based on their policies and environmental, social, and good governance variables.
 Thus, savers can check which are the best rated.

 This system is known as best in class, as it consists of selecting the companies with the highest ratings.
 However, to be effective, the rankings must be drawn up by independent firms that evaluate each company objectively.
-In this way, the investor will be able to trust them unreservedly.
+In this way, the investor will be able to trust them unreservedly and include them in his investment strategy.
 This is undoubtedly one of the best examples of ethical investing.